No other tortoise in North America shares the extreme conditions of habitats occupied by the desert tortoise.

-The number of desert tortoises has decreased by 90% since the 1950’s.
-Recent estimates indicate that there are about 100,000 individual desert tortoises existing in the Mojave and Sonoran deserts.
+In some areas, the number of desert tortoises has decreased by 90% due primarily to human activity.
+Desert tortoise declines appear to have been most severe and widespread in the Western Mojave Desert.
+Recent estimates indicate that there are about 100,000 individual desert tortoises remaining in the Mojave and Sonoran deserts.
 As late as the 1950’s the desert tortoise population averaged at least 200 adults per square mile.
 More recent studies show the level is now between 5-60 adults per square mile.

-The desert tortoise is able to live where ground temperatures may exceed 140 degrees F because of its ability to dig underground burrows to escape the heat.
-It is one of the most elusive inhabitants of the desert, spending up to 95% of its time under ground to escape the heat of the summer and the cold of winter.
-They live in burrows, which they dig themselves.
-These can be 3-6 feet deep.
-They will spend November through February in a torpid or dormant state in their underground burrows.
+The desert tortoise is able to live where ground temperatures may exceed 140 degrees F because of its ability to dig underground burrows three to six feet deep to escape the heat of summer and the cold of winter.
+It is one of the most elusive inhabitants of the desert, spending up to 98% of its time underground.
+Desert tortoises spend November through February in a torpid or dormant state in their underground burrows.

 Did You Know?

 Adult desert tortoises can survive a year or more without access to water!

 Their most active time is in the spring when they will forage for food.
 During the hottest, driest periods of the year, these tortoises conserve the water already stored in their bodies.
 This is especially important in the hot, dry Mojave Desert summers.

 Much of the tortoise’s water intake comes from moisture in the grasses and wildflowers they consume in the spring.
 To get the most out of the rain that falls so infrequently in their habitat, desert tortoises dig basins in the soil to catch rainwater.
 The tortoises always remember where these basins are, and may be found waiting by them when rain appears imminent.